miccec/yaGST/README.md

 # yaGST

-This is a collection of wrappers to the Wilcoxon test to run competitive gene set and regulon tests.
+This is a collection of wrappers to the Wilcoxon test to run competitive gene set tests and comparison between imbalanced datasets.

 ## Installation